code42/py42/docs/userguides/basics.md

 py42 clients return `Py42Response` objects which are intentionally similar to `requests.Response` objects.
 `Py42Response` hides unneeded metadata found on the raw `requests.Response.text` (which is available as `Py42Response.raw_text`) so that you only use get useful text.
-Also, the object is subscriptable, meaning you can access it with keys or indices:
+Also, the object is subscriptable, meaning you can access it with keys or indices (depending on the JSON type underneath `data` on Code42 API responses):
 ```python
 user = response["users"][0]]
 item = list_response[0]["itemProperty"]